seqweb/.github/profile/README.md

 - an open ontology describing the semantics and schemas of the SeqWeb data for human and machine (eg AI) use
 - a web service providing APIs and both conventional (REST) and semantic (SPARQL) query endpoints for applications
 - infrastructure and automation for syncing SeqWeb with the OEIS
-- support for ongoing "open source" development processes and the contribiuting community
+- support for ongoing "open source" development processes and the contributing community
 - a technical framework encouraging extensions and experiments

 #### Tenet of Independence of the OEIS from SeqWeb
-A central tenet of the project is that SeqWeb augments the OEIS wholly indepedently and additively, without burdening or impacting the OEIS in any way.
+A central tenet of the project is that SeqWeb augments the OEIS wholly independently and additively, without burdening or impacting the OEIS in any way.
 No modifications of any kind to the OEIS's style, content, technology or operations are needed or desired.
 Just as Wikipedia's readers and staff need not be concerned with the existence of DBpedia, the OEIS and its community of users and editors will continue as always -- _"It ain't broke; don't fix it."_

-#### Synching SeqWeb with the OEIS via Github
+#### Syncing SeqWeb with the OEIS via Github
 Conveniently there is no requirement that SeqWeb keep up in real time with changes to the OEIS (just as for DBpedia with Wikipedia).
 But as it happens, the OEIS uploads an update to its complete snapshot to Github every few days.
 This update is applied to the repository at https://github.com/oeis/oeisdata.
 This repo's directory structure maps each OEIS article to a predictable Github file path URL.
 For example the OEIS sequence at URL https://oeis.org/A046970 is memorialized in the `oeisdata` repo as the file https://github.com/oeis/oeisdata/blob/main/seq/A046/A046970.seq.
 SeqWeb can therefore track the `oeisdata` repo to synchronize its model with the OEIS at will, to get the updated _base_ model.

 Additionally, it is expected that SeqWeb will also support a collection of diverse processing modules whose purpose is to augment the _base model_ with additional _derived_ information.
 For example a module might apply a natural language library to a particular section of the an OEIS article's data (say the bibliographic citations) in order to extract associated named entities (say authors, or journals) to be represented as triples in the SeqWeb knowledge graph.
 These modules will also need to be re-run when their source data changes.
 The detailed architecture for these modules, and the framework for orchestrating their application, is one of the more interesting tasks awaiting development.